humio/jitrex/README.md

 - Very large regular expressions can fail to compile if the resuling byte code does not fit the JVM's 64k limit per method.
 - At present, it does not understand code points beyond `0xffff`, so `.` does not match 💩, which is represented as two 16-bit `char`s.
+If however your input regex contains a 💩, then it will match just fine.
+So in most cases this is not an issue.

 This is not a regex engine for everyone.
 It is (relatively) slow to compile, but fast at matching if you use the same `Matcher` instance many times.